Youtube System Design

 What is YouTube?

-YouTube is one of the most popular video-sharing platforms that allows users to upload, watch, search, and share video-based content.
-It also provides features to like, dislike, add comments to videos, etc. Overall, YouTube is a huge system!
-But have you ever thought about how YouTube works and the underlying principles behind its functionalities?
-Let’s understand this in detail.
+YouTube is one of the most popular video-streaming platforms that allows users to upload, watch, search, and share video-based content.
+It also provides features to like, dislike, add comments to videos, etc. So, YouTube is a huge system!
+However, Have you ever thought about how the YouTube system works and the underlying principles behind its design?
+Let’s move forward to understand this in detail.

-In this blog, we will focus on creating the smallest version of Youtube with the following features:
+In this blog, we will focus on creating the small version of Youtube with the following features.

 Functional Requirements